11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 Among other notable truck wreck cases, Miller Weisbrod Olesky recovered $8,750,000 from a large trucking company which was responsible for the deaths of a 67-year-old and a 19-year-old who were from Mexico.

-Our 18-Wheeler Accident Lawyers combine decades of experience and personal dedication to clients with a proven record of success in litigating complex and high-profile cases across the United States.
+Our Dallas Truck Accident Attorneys combine decades of experience and personal dedication to clients with a proven record of success in litigating complex and high-profile cases across the United States.
 Feel free to review our list of our Million Dollar Plus - Truck Accident Verdicts & Settlements.

 Data Reveals Truck Accidents are a Serious Problem in Dallas

-Our Dallas truck attorneys have collected data and statistics that shows the serious risk of truck accident injuries and fatalities in the Dallas and the surrounding cities:
+The Dallas Truck Accident Attorneys Miller Weisbrod Olesky collect data and statistics that show the serious risk of truck accident injuries and fatalities in the Dallas and the surrounding cities:

 Dangerous Highways with High Risk of Truck Accidents in Dallas

-An analysis of the past years’ auto crash statistics in and around the city by our Dallas commercial vehicle accident lawyers shows that the following highways have a higher incidence of truck accidents:
+An analysis of the past years’ auto crash statistics in and around the city by our Dallas Truck Accident Attorneys shows that the following highways have a higher incidence of truck accidents:

 While trucks move at top speeds on Dallas highways making them more dangerous, truck accidents and injuries occur throughout Dallas.
 Delivery truck and box truck accidents are particularly common on the side streets and in parking lots within the city of Dallas.